MetaMask/core/README.md

 7. Publish the release on npm.

+   - This now happens automatically as part of `workflows/publish-release`...
+   - Once the `publish-release` job is complete a second job (`publish-npm`) will wait for a run approval by the `npm publishers` team.
+   - Once the workflow run is approved it will automatically publish the release to `npm`

+8. Optional manual publish.

    - Be very careful to use a clean local environment to publish the release, and follow exactly the same steps used during CI.
    - Use `npm publish --dry-run` to examine the release contents to ensure the correct files are included.
 Compare to previous releases if necessary (e.g. using `https://unpkg.com/browse/[package name]@[package version]/`).
    - Once you are confident the release contents are correct, publish the release using `npm publish`.